-Many men and women in America my age, (I was born in 1945) had grandmas who prayed for them regularly.
-My father and mother both had a relationship with Jesus and so they also prayed for me during my childhood for God’s direction in my life.
+Many men and women in America my age (I was born in 1945) had grandmas who prayed for them regularly.
+My father and mother both had relationships with Jesus, so they also prayed for me during my childhood for God’s direction in my life.
 That legacy of prayer is likely the most valuable asset of my early life.
 I had little chance outside of outright rebellion to miss walking with God later in life.

 College & Beyond